Karnataka would soon amend the law to make rainwater harvesting mandatory for all

 Advantages of Rainwater Harvesting

-Some of the benefits of a rainwater harvesting system are listed below.
+Some of the benefits of the system are listed below.

 Helps in reducing the water bill.